ebu/awesome-broadcasting/README.md

 * [Subtitling Conversion Framework (SCF)](https://github.com/Irt-Open-Source/scf) - A set of modules for converting subtitle formats.
 Main target is the conversion of EBU STL and EBU-TT subtitle files.
 Alpha release.
 * [Timed Text Toolkit (ttt)](https://github.com/skynav/ttt) - A collection of related tools that provide support for or make use of the W3C Timed Text Markup Language (TTML).

+## TV Production
+* [MOS-connection](https://github.com/nrkno/tv-automation-mos-connection) - A JavaScript library for connection and MOS messaging either as MOS device or NRCS.

 # Resources
 Various resources, such as books, websites and articles, for improving your skills and knowledge.